nik879/parserslides/slides.md

 # Prerequisites

- - Basic Understanding of Software Development
+ - Basic Understanding of Software Development 📚
- - Interest in IT Operations
+ - Interest in IT Operations 💻
- - Enthusiasm for Collaborative Work
+ - Enthusiasm for Collaborative Work 🤝
- - Familiarity with CI/CD concepts
+ - Openness to Continuous Learning 📖
- - Interest in IT Security
+ - Familiarity with Agile Methodologies 🔄

 ::right::